 Sharepoint branding step by step

-Ok, let’s move to the SharePoint.
-To make our branding possible we have to activate for our site collection publish feature (Publishing Infrastructure): Site settings – > Site Collection Administration – > Site collection features and here we turn on SharePoint Server Publishing Infrastructure.
+Ok, let’s move to SharePoint.
+To make our branding possible we have to activate our site collection publish feature (Publishing Infrastructure): Site settings – > Site Collection Administration – > Site collection features and here we turn on SharePoint Server Publishing Infrastructure.
 It will take a while… Then we are going to Site Settings -> Site Features and turn on SharePoint Server Publishing.
-We can check that everything is in place if we can see Design Manager option in the menu.
+We can check that everything is in place if we can see the Design Manager option in the menu.

-There are following options there:
+There are the following options there:

 3. Upload Design Files – files loading to the server

 4. Edit Master Pages – we can convert our project into master page here, and also we can create some SharePoint snippets

 5. Edit Display Templates – we are checking display templates there

 6. Edit Page Layouts – we create here new page layouts

 7. Publish and Apply Design – and here we can publish our master page